 On this chart, we see the computing efficiency of various processors over time.
 Here, computing efficiency is measured as the number of watts (a measure of electrical power) needed to carry out a million instructions per second (Watts per MIPS).

 This improvement in efficiency is also important with respect to the environmental impact of computers.

 Famous examples of technological change – like Moore’s Law – describe advances that proceed with surprising continuity.

-At times however, technological change is characterized by very sudden, non-linear changes.
-This non-linearity is observed most clearly in examples which show rapid evolution following an important enabling innovation.
+At times, however, technological change is characterized by very sudden, non-linear changes.
+This nonlinearity is observed most clearly in examples that show rapid evolution following an important enabling innovation.
 Below we have included two examples of such trends: the take-off of human flight, and the sequencing of the human genome.

 This chart shows the global distance record set by non-commercial flights since 1800.
 This record represents the maximum distance a non-commercial powered aircraft has traveled without refueling.
 Before the 20th century, humans had not yet developed the technology necessary to enable powered flight.
 Then, in 1903, the Wright Brothers were able to engineer the first powered flying technology.
 This initial innovation sparked continued, rapid progress in modern aviation, with the record distance increasing nearly 150,000-fold from 0.28 kilometers in 1903 to almost 41,500 kilometers in 2006.

 This is one example of non-linear technological change.
 Humanity made a breakthrough and in the following decades, rapid progress followed.

 Such non-linear breakthroughs can happen very quickly and surprise even those who are following the development closely.
 The history of heavier-than-air flight is a striking example of this.
 Wilbur Wright is quoted as saying “I confess that in 1901, I said to my brother Orville that man would not fly for 50 years.”
 Two years later the brothers were successful.